velodrome-finance/docs/pages/tokenomics.md

 The bribes can be added in each epoch to _whitelisted_ tokens, before any voting is done.
 Bribes can be collected 24–48 hours after votes are cast (snapshot is taken).

 Rewards not collected will accrue to future epochs.

-Below is an example of bribes, voting and rewards claim timeline.
+Below is an example of bribes, voting, and rewards claim timeline:
  * Bribes are deposited from Saturday &mdash; Thursday
  * Votes are collected on Friday
- * A Snapshot is taken at the end of Friday (11:59 UTC)
+ * A snapshot is taken at the end of Friday (11:59 UTC)
- * Rewards claim is available
+ * Rewards claim is available 24–48 hours after the snapshot

 <Bleed>
   <Chart